ndunks/WaJs/readme.md

 This project is **not for normal-user**. at least you must know JavaScript/TypeScript dialect :-).

+## Want a Quick Proff ?

+- Install depency `yarn` / `npm`
+- `npm run test-watch`
+- scan displayed QR Code on terminal with your WhatsApp app
+- With other WhatsApp number, try sending message to your WhatsApp number
+- The message should be autoreplied

+    **NOTE:** All unread message on your inbox will be auto replied too :-)

 ## How to Dev

 first, you need to install depency with `yarn` or `npm`. then `yarn dev` or `npm run dev`.

+    For you that have a time, I hope you send me PR to make it better.

 ## TODOs